ianstormtaylor/slate/docs/reference/components/editor.md

 Return the editor's current state.

 ### `onChange`
-`onChange(transform: Transform) => Void`
+`onChange(change: Change) => Void`

-Invoking this method will update the state of the editor with the `transform`, running it through all of it's plugins, and passing it the parent component, before it cycles back down as the new `state` property of the editor.
+Invoking this method will update the state of the editor with the `change`, running it through all of it's plugins, and passing it the parent component, before it cycles back down as the new `state` property of the editor.